 Become a river detective and discover the history of the mills that stood along this stretch of the Mississippi River.
 Tour the old Washburn A Mill and go on a scavenger hunt.
 Visit Mill Ruins Park and see how people harnessed the immense power of St. Anthony Falls to grind wheat into flour and to mill logs into lumber.
 Best of all learn about the fascinating lives of the people who lived and worked here.
-Booklet is available at the Mill City Museum.
+A worksheet is available at the Mill City Museum.